artandmath/DagNabbit/README.md

 - Test Windows & Mac.
 - Clean up some duplication in the classes.
 - Add some code to analyse the overall color of the PNG and up the delay time and re-take the snapshot if the output looks to be blank.
-- Create a hook for arbitary code execution per capture task (for node colouring, enabling/disabling expression lines, etc)
+- Create a hook for arbitary code execution per capture task (for node colouring, enabling/disabling expression lines, overload $gui, etc)

 ## To do - long term
 - refactor to be DCC independant and move functionality into a plugin.